piedema/node-package-api/README.md

 | promise      | Boolean  | false   | no       | Pass true if package's function returns a promise
 | callback     | function | null    | no       | Callback function which will be called the functions result is returned from the space.
 This is not the callback for package's function itself.

 If the packacge's function has callback(s), you need to insert them in the parameters array, like following example.
-The 'callback strings' are automatically converted to a callback with (error, response) as parameters.
+The 'callback strings' are automatically converted to a callback with the number of wanted parameters specified behind the ':'.
+The main npa.call function cb will be called for every 'cb:' parameter passed.
 ```js

 // EXAMPLE